CrazyKitty357/spotify-playback-http/Readme.md

 ## How to use
 1. Download [playbackapick.js](https://github.com/CrazyKitty357/spotify-playback-api-ck/blob/main/dist/playbackapick.js)
-2. put the modified playbackapick.js in the spicetify `Extensions` folder which can be found via running `spicetify config-dir`, if it's not already there make one and put it in there.
+2. put `playbackapick.js` in the spicetify `Extensions` folder which can be found via running `spicetify config-dir`, if it's not already there make one and put it in there.
 3. apply the modified extension to your client by running `spicetify config extensions playbackapick.js` then `spicetify apply` this will restart your spotify.
 4. install the python requirements via running `python -m pip -r requirements.txt` or `pip -r requirements.txt`
 5. run `server.py` this will connect to the websocket that's now applied to your spotify client